 Other highlights of the site visit were meeting Bassa, Steve’s dog (yes, some volunteers get pets while they’re here!); learning about the water pump and the well and how to filter our water (and check out the photo of Andy and Austin trying to carry the water back from the well on their heads – the kids thought this was absolutely hilarious!); and hearing the inside scoop on what Peace Corps life is really like in Liberia!

-After our third night, we got up early to head back to Kakata, another full taxi ride back to Monrovia and then a Peace Corps van back to Doe Palace.
+After our third night, we got up early to head back to Kakata, another full taxi ride back to Monrovia and then a Peace Corps van back.
 And we had just an hour or so to pack up our stuff and make ourselves look presentable for the Adoption Ceremony, where we met the host families we’d be living with for the rest of PST – more on that in my next post!